FabiMe/capital-quiz/README.md

 ## Visual Design

-Color Scheme: white background with black lettering to create a legible contrast and not be distracting.<br>
+Color Scheme: White background with black lettering to create a legible contrast and not be distracting.<br>
 Typography: 'Lato' for headings, 'Press Start 2P' for a playful touch, and 'Roboto Slab' for body text.<br>
 Imagery: Use relevant images to enhance the user experience.